mlynarzsrem/kafka-streams-account-balance-demo/Readme.md

 - Docker
 - Java 17
 ### How to run app?
+1. Run docker-compose from main directory
-1. Run class Main.java
+2. Run class Main.java
-2. Open Kafka UI in the browser (http://localhost:8090)
+3. Open Kafka UI in the browser (http://localhost:8090)
-3. Push some events to topics: deposit and withdraw from Kafka UI
+4. Push some events to topics: deposit and withdraw from Kafka UI